rice-solar-physics/EBTEL/README.md

 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...752..161C">Cargill et al. 2012A, ApJ, 752:161 (Paper 2)</a>
 + <a href="http://adsabs.harvard.edu/abs/2012ApJ...758....5C">Cargill et al. 2012B, ApJ, 758:5 (Paper 3)</a>

+This code is distributed as is.
+Modifications by the user are allowed, but are unsupported.
+If you believe you have encountered an error in the original (i.e. unaltered) code, create an issue or submit a pull request with the requested changes.

 ##PURPOSE:
 Compute the evolution of spatially-averaged (along the field) loop quantities using simplified equations.
 The instantaneous differential emission measure of the transition region is also computed.
 This version incorporates all the modifications from Paper 2 and is written in modular form for clarity.
 DEM parts unchanged except for TR pressure correction (see Paper 2).